MaP Minds & Munchies

 The Maxwell model sets a benchmark for mesoscopic theories for complex fluids.
 Both Network and bead-spring models were validated by being able to reproduce the Maxwellian behavior.
 The former modeled it with the Temporary Network Model, while the latter with fluctuating dumbbells.
 As modern experimental techniques access higher degrees of precision with respect to time and length scales (e.g., modern (rheo-)confocal setups or scattering techniques), Brownian fluctuations play a determinant role.
 Thus, a mere deterministic and macroscopic equation does not comply with modern measurement capabilities.
 This motivates the comparison, both by analytical and numerical means, of the fluctuations in the Maxwellian stress predicted by the Temporary Network Model (TNM) and the Dumbell Model (DM), respectively.

-Over 280 doctoral students belonging to almost 90 MaP groups spanning 11 departments have signed up for MaP Doctoral School since the big bang event in 2021.
+Over 280 doctoral students belonging to more than 80 MaP groups spanning 10+ departments have signed up for MaP Doctoral School since the big bang event in 2021.
 Many of them don't know each other.
 MaP Doctoral School wants to change that.
 Because knowing what others are doing is the basis for cross-disciplinary collaborations.

 Therefore, MaP Doctoral School invites its students to the new monthly MaP Minds & Munchies events.